tmatilai/vagrant-proxyconf/README.md

 * default proxy configuration for all Chef provisioners
 * proxy configuration for Apt
 * proxy configuration for docker
+* proxy configuration for Git
 * proxy configuration for npm
 * proxy configuration for Yum
 * proxy configuration for PEAR
+* proxy configuration for Subversion
 * simple proxy configuration for Windows

 ## Quick start